aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 20.md

 ![[image-63.png|348x130]]
 Ordering of elements in a level don't matter for heapness
 ## Add
-Put in next available spot, and then **heapify** (swap with parent until inequalities are satisfied)
+Put in next available spot, and then **heapify** (swap with parent until inequalities are satisfied (IE child is greater than parent in min heap))